 , bajra, pulses

-Apart from the Hindu and Muslim festivals, there are several Christian festivals celebrated in the villages of Goa.
+, etc. Apart from the Hindu and Muslim festivals, there are several Christian festivals that are widely celebrated in the villages of Goa.
 Some of the most famous Christian festivals in Goa include the Christmas

 , Sao Jao Festival